-POLICY ON ACCEPTABLE USE OF TECHNOLOGY
+ACCEPTABLE USE OF TECHNOLOGY

 All members of the Thomas Edison State College community are expected to comply with the acceptable use of technology policy.
 It requires appropriate and civil communication.
-The policy is available in its entirety at www.tesc.edu/acceptableuseoftechnology/.
+Students may access this policy, in its entirety on myEdison.

-POLICY ON APPEALS AND WAIVERS
+APPEALS AND WAIVERS